KroyGit/tiny-gpu/README.md

 # tiny-gpu

-A minimal GPU implementation in Verilog optimized for learning about how GPUs work from the ground up.

-Built with <15 files of fully documented Verilog, complete documentation on architecture & ISA, working matrix addition/multiplication kernels, and full support for kernel simulation & execution traces.
+Tiny-GPU is a minimal hardware implementation of a Graphics Processing Unit (GPU) in Verilog, designed for learning its core architecture and how it handles parallel computation (SIMD) and memory access.
+It focuses on the fundamental components necessary to execute simple kernels, abstracting away complex graphics-specific features to highlight the general principles of modern hardware accelerators.

 ### Table of Contents